Skip to contentHome

 What does Lokesh Saini do?+

-Lokesh Saini is a Product Designer and Developer with 10+ years of experience.
-He works end-to-end across the product lifecycle, from user research and strategy through interaction design, design systems, and shipping production code.
+Lokesh Saini is a Senior Product Designer with 10+ years of experience who also ships production code.
+He works across the full product lifecycle: user research, strategy, interaction design, design systems, and shipping production code.
 He has shipped apps to the App Store and Google Play, and builds full-stack products from design through deployment.

 What roles is Lokesh Saini suited for?+

-Lokesh is suited for Senior UX Designer, Senior UX Engineer, Product Designer, and Project Manager roles.
-His strength is end-to-end product ownership.
-He can lead design, write production code, run research, and manage delivery.
+Lokesh is suited for Senior Product Designer, Senior UX Designer, Product Designer, and Project Manager roles.
+His strength is owning the full product cycle (design, code, research, and delivery) without handoffs.
 He holds a Google Project Management Certificate and has worked as a sole practitioner on shipped products and as part of teams up to 16 people.

 Where is Lokesh Saini based and is he available for work?+